 Pablo Picasso was born in 1881 in Malaga, Spain.
 His father was a respected art teacher, and because of this, Pablo attended the prestigious Academy in Barcelona when he was just 14 years old.
 It was here that he painted his first work titled Girl with Bare Feet.
 After two years at the Academy, Picasso transferred for more advanced teaching.
 But since it did not hold much of his interest, he found himself spending time in cafes and brothels.

 At the age of 26, he started Cubism, at which point he was already a successful painter.
 He led the evolution of Cubism to escape the oppression of the laws of the tangible world, to fly beyond all the degradations of the lie, the stupidity of criticism, towards that total freedom which inspired his youth.

 In his lifetime, Picasso has created over 50,000 works, which were majorly paintings and sculptures.
-Other works included untitled engravings, illustrations of classical texts, stage sets, ceramics, a play, lithography, as well as two collections of poetry.
+Other works included untitled engravings, illustrations of classical texts, stage sets, ceramics, a play, lithography, and two collections of poetry.
 Picasso was a creative artist, and it was his artistic prowess that enabled him to progress through various periods, including the Blue period between 1900 and 1904 and the Rose period from 1904 to 1906.

 Picasso is arguably the most renowned artist of our lifetime and considered one of the greatest artistic minds of all time.

 The Chicago Picasso

 One of his most prominent works is commonly called the Chicago Picasso.
 The untitled sculpture is located in Chicago, Illinois, United States, and was first presented on 15, 1967, in Daley Plaza in the Chicago Loop.